roy6177/DN260_Server_Monks_IET/README.md

 # DN260_Server_Monks_IET
 (Inditribes) E-Marketplace for tribals.

+# Final Project Presentation is in Project Documentation Folder

 Website Documentation folder contains the proposed plan pdf and accomplished tasks as per proposal.

 Website Screenshot folder contains the screenshot of different pages of our website "Inditribes"